computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 Keep in mind that the search space grows exponentially with the size of $$P$$.
 If your computer crashes or is taking a long time, you are probably trying to simulate for large ($$>10$$) groups.

+From here on, you are free to explore the implementations of {% problem Selecting Invitees (versions 5 and 6) %} on your own.
+Try simulating some inputs to get a feeling for the differences between the three formalizations.
+You can even change the simulation code if you want.
+Perhaps try implementing any of the other versions?
+After simulating the three models individually, we provide a sandbox for you to compare their behaviour directly.

 {% fproblem Selecting invitees (version 5) %}
 A set $$P$$, subsets $$L \subseteq P$$ and $$D \subseteq P$$ with $$L \cap D = \emptyset$$ and $$L \cup D = P$$, and a function $$like: P \times P \rightarrow \{true, false\}$$.;;